 - Low average revenue per unit can damage a company’s reputation and investors may find it risky.

-There are several ways to increase ARPU depending upon the business type and its usability.
+There are several ways to increase ARPU depending on the business type and its usability.
 Many businesses, including telecom providers, try to increase their ARPU by offering bundles or more advanced levels of service to their present clients.